razorvision/piwik-ruby-api/README.md

 # Autometal-Piwik [![Build Status](https://travis-ci.org/piwik/piwik-ruby-api.png?branch=master)](https://travis-ci.org/piwik/piwik-ruby-api) [![Gem Version](https://badge.fury.io/rb/autometal-piwik.png)](http://badge.fury.io/rb/autometal-piwik)

 This is now the official Ruby client for Piwik.
 It completely covers the Piwik API and should be easily extendable by users.
-We made no assumptions on how you wanna use your data, so we closely mirrored Piwik's API structure even if it looks kinda weird to a modern rubyist.
+We made no assumptions on how you want to use your data, so we closely mirrored Piwik's API structure even if it looks kinda weird to a modern rubyist.

 We will also implement an extended `Piwik::Site` wrapper class that will give you ruby-friendly access to a lot of the data in a way we think is sane, but it will be up to you which interface you want to use.